Emily’s

 Modalities

-Emily Espinoza, MA, is a Marriage and Family Therapy Intern offering holistic, trauma-informed mental health services in Stuart, Florida.
-With a Master’s degree in Marriage and Family Therapy, Emily helps individuals, couples, and families strengthen relationships, process trauma, and develop healthier ways of relating.
+Emily Espinoza, MA is a Marriage and Family Therapist, pre-licensed, offering holistic, trauma-informed counseling for children (ages 6–13), adolescents, couples, and families in Stuart, Florida.
+With a Master’s degree in Marriage and Family Therapy, Emily specializes in helping clients strengthen relationships, process trauma, and build healthier ways of communicating and connecting.

-Emily uses a systems-based approach to therapy, meaning she considers your relationships, family dynamics, cultural background, and personal history to support long-term emotional wellness.
-Her work is grounded in the belief that connection is the foundation of mental health—to yourself, to others, and to the world around you.
+Rooted in a systems-based approach, Emily considers each client’s family dynamics, cultural background, and personal history to support long-term emotional wellness.
+Her work is guided by the belief that connection is the foundation of mental health—to yourself, your loved ones, and the world around you.

 Therapeutic Modalities for Couples Therapy